firebase/extensions/storage-resize-images/README.md

 **Cloud Functions:**

-* **generateResizedImage:** Listens for new images uploaded to your specified Cloud Storage bucket, resizes the images, then stores both images in the same Cloud Storage bucket.
+* **generateResizedImage:** Listens for new images uploaded to your specified Cloud Storage bucket, resizes the images, then stores the resized image in the same bucket.
+Optionally keeps or deletes the original image.